tub-lsdi/sema-join/docs/docs/using-sema-join.md

 - **Middle section**: Bridge table used for the selected join
 - **Bottom section**: Details of previous table selections and configurations

-Click on any history entry to view:
-- Original Table R and Table S data
-- Bridge table that was used
-- Final join result
-- All parameters and settings

-This allows you to:
-- Reproduce past joins
-- Compare different join strategies
-- Reference previous successful joins

 ---

 You now have a complete understanding of how to use Project SEMA-JOIN for semantic table joins.
 Experiment with different tables, algorithms, and AI features to find the best approach for your data integration needs.